One University Two University Centers. One World…

 Lusófona University’s growing visibility and renown is reflected in its prominent presence in several rankings, specifically:

-- Lusófona University holds the 7th place in the ranking, ahead of most public and private institutions.
+- Lusófona University ranks 7th in the Scimago Institutions rankings, higher than most public and private institutions in Portugal. - Access

 Times Higher Education World University Rankings

-- Lusófona University stands out on the Times Higher Education World University Rankings 2023 in the 1001-1200 tier worldwide and in position 412 at European level and by areas of study (Health Sciences - 601- 800 tier, and Psychology - 401 – 500 tier)
+- Lusófona University stands out in the Times Higher Education World University Rankings 2023 at position 1001-1200 worldwide and position 412 at European level and by areas of study (Health Sciences - Position 601-800 and Psychology - Position 401-500). - Access

 As a community of people, ideas, achievements and projects driven by the desire to produce, share and transfer knowledge and scientific, technological, cultural and artistic know-how, Lusófona University takes on the commitment to respond to the present challenges of the European Agenda for Higher Education, investing in its: